TelemetryDeck/docs/articles/documentation.md

 ### Call to Action

 In rare cases, we want to display a call to action to register for TelemetryDeck.
 This is done using the `callToAction` shortcode.
-It needs to `string` parameters for the first and second line of text respectively.
+It needs two `string` parameters for the first and second line of text respectively.

 ```markdown
 {% raw %}{% callToAction "Let's make your app awesome!"
 "Get awesome privacy-first analytics for your app" %}{% endraw %}